The Journey of St. Mark’s Throne

 First Stop: Alexandria (Approximately 61–1048 AD)

 As for the city of Alexandria, Ali Pasha Mubarak says in volume 4 of his book “Tawfiq’s New Plans” (Al-Khitat Al-Tawfiqiyya Al-Gadida) that it was a small fishermen’s village called “Raqouda.”
 When Alexander the Great came to Egypt around 322 BC, he established the city of Alexandria and named it after himself, making it the center of trade instead of the city of Tyre.
 Under the word “Alexandrie,” Émile Amélineau says in his book “La géographie de l’Egypte à l’époque copte” (Geography of Egypt in the Coptic Era) that “the Copts kept its ancient name,” which is “Rakoti.”
 Moreover, Strabo spoke of its prosperity and trade, and that it was a gateway to Egypt and its trade.
 The word “Rakoti” is made up of hieroglyphic phrases that mean “That which was built by the god Ra” as it is written in many ancient Coptic manuscripts about it and its districts.
-In “The Chronicle of John, Bishop of Nikiu” about the history of the ancient world, chapter 59, it is written: “And when Alexander the son of Philip of Macedon became king, he built in Egypt the great city Alexandria, and named it Alexandria after his own name.
+In “The Chronicle of John, Bishop of Nikiu” the history of the ancient world, chapter 59, it is written: “And when Alexander the son of Philip of Macedon became king, he built in Egypt the great city Alexandria, and named it Alexandria after his own name.
 Now its name formerly in the Egyptian language was Rakoti.”

 During the persecution against the Coptic Church after the Council of Chalcedon in 451 AD, the 34th Pope, Peter IV (567–569 AD), the 35th Pope, Damian (569–605AD), and the 36th Pope, Anastasius (605–616 AD), were forced to temporarily reside in the Monastery of Glass west of Alexandria until the Arab conquest of Egypt in 641 AD.
 The patriarchs continued to reside in Alexandria until the papacy of Pope Shenouda II, the 65th Patriarch.
-Then the second stop begins:

 Second Stop: The Church of the Virgin Al-Mu’allaqa (1047–1320 AD)

-The Hanging Church continued to be the official residence for the Papal Throne until Pope John VIII (1300–1320 AD), the 80th Patriarch, except for some short periods when some popes stayed in Abee Seifen Church in Old Cairo.
+The Hanging Church continued to be the official residence for the Papal Throne until Pope John VIII (1300–1320 AD), the 80th Patriarch, except for some short periods when some popes resided in Abee Seifen Church in Old Cairo.

 Third Stop: The Church of the Virgin in Haret Zuweila (1320–1660 AD)